Featured

 Applications of HRIS

-The efficiency of HRIS, the systems can produce more efficient and faster outcomes that can be done on paper.
+The efficiency of HRIS systems can produce more efficient and faster outcomes that can be done on paper.
 Some of the many applications of HRIS are Clerical applications, applicant search expenditures, risk management, training management, training experiences, financial planning, turnover analysis, succession planning, flexible-benefits administration, compliance with government regulations, attendance reporting and analysis, human resource planning, accident reporting and prevention and strategic planning.
 (Human Resource Information System)

 With the many different applications of HRIS, it is difficult to understand how the programs benefit companies without looking at companies that have already benefited from such programs.

+Another company that has taken advantage of HRIS applications is Shaw’s Supermarkets.
+For Shaw to better manage its workforce, the company decided it was time to centralise its HR operations.
+After looking at different options, Shaw’s decision to implement an Employee Self Service (ESS) system.
 The use of self-service applications creates a favourable situation for HR.
 ESS gives HR more time to focus on strategic issues, such as workforce management, succession planning, and compensation management, while at the same time improving service to employees and managers and ensuring that their data is accurate.
-With this solution, employees have online access to forms, training material, benefits information and other payroll-related information (Koven, 2002).
+With this solution, employees have online access to forms, training material, benefits, and other payroll-related information.

 Measuring the Effectiveness of HRIS